 If you are thinking about what is true, noble, right, pure, lovely, admirable, excellent or praiseworthy (as Philippians 4:8 calls us to do), for the most part that is what you’ll find.
 That puts you in a positive state focusing on positive ideas and opportunities and this leads to positive action and the best results possible.

-I recommend reading “The Battlefield of the Mind” by Joyce Meyer to see in depth examples of how our thoughts affect our lives.
-For any negative mindset you are dealing with that is causing havoc in your life, the bible gives you positive and empowering to replace those thoughts with.
+I HIGHLY recommend reading “The Battlefield of the Mind” by Joyce Meyer to see in depth examples of how our thoughts affect our lives.
+Seriously, God used this book to transform my life.
+This is an affiliate link but I promise I am not overstating its impact on me.
+For any negative mindset we deal with that is causing havoc in your life, the bible gives us positive and empowering to replace those thoughts with.
 The bible is clear that our thoughts matter, affect our heart, our words and our actions.